 - Look at the top-ranking competitors for your target queries.
 What primary category are they using?
 You may discover a more specific category you hadn’t considered.

-- Check your secondary categories annually.
+- Check your additional categories annually.
 Google adds new category options regularly; something more specific may now exist.

 Photos: what kinds, how many, how fresh